Is it Okay to "Rot" in Bed? According to a Sleep Psychologist

 However, I might encourage someone to pull back on the bed lounging if they routinely find that they fall back to sleep and then run late on their daytime plans or feel they spent so much time in bed that it starts to negatively impact their mood.
 Similarly, for the concept of “bed rotting”, whereby someone spends a whole day or weekend in bed in order to combat burnout from the week, I would encourage someone to evaluate what purpose the bed rot is serving.
 If you consistently find "bed rot" appealing, it might be that you are at risk of burnout and may be better served by making small changes to your week to preserve your energy instead of a recovery focus.
 If you want to try staying in bed for the day, then do it on purpose and don't feel bad about it.
 On the other hand, if you notice that you’re feeling depressed, anxious, or less functional after a whole day or weekend in bed, you may need to pull back on the bed rotting.

-Four ways to test how lounging in bed can work for you
+Four ways to get the most out of lounging in bed

 If the idea of intentionally resting through lounging in bed interests you, here are a few ways you can test what works for you.